Middle-third facial reconstruction

 Orbit floor fractures

-This structure supports the eye and all the muscles related to its movement.
+This structure supports the eye and all the muscles involved with its movement.
 Generally, the fracture is due to the impact of an object against the eye or the eyelids, when exerting pressure on the eyeball, downward pressure is also produced and the floor of the orbit can be fractured.

 - Double vision.